simonjirka/MarineProfilesForSWE/docs/index.md

 ## Acknowledgements

-The profiles defined in this document have been developed within a series of research projects including
+The profiles defined in this document have been developed within a series of research projects including:
 * AODN
 * BRIDGES
 * ENVRIplus